 Despite this, is Ultram addictive?
 It is a technically addictive drug and can trigger both physical dependence and drug-seeking behavior, with or without the associated high.
-More below on Ultram ingredients and the tramadol high feeling.
-Plus, we invite you to ask your questions about getting high on Ultram at the end.
+More below on Ultram ingredients and the tramadol high feeling in the text below.
+Then, we invite you to ask your questions about getting high on Ultram at the end.

-What’s in Ultram?
+What’s In Ultram?

 - dry mouth